 Responsibilities:

-• Instructs and evaluates students in a live work setting who are performing welding and fabrication, to include instruction in shop safety.
+• Instructs and evaluates students in a live work setting who are performing industrial maintenance, to include instruction in shop safety.

 • Maintains a safe worksite and enforces Ranken’s safety standards.